Maryland health insurance

 The Old Line State drops four spots in 24th annual ranking of state health

-Maryland is ranked as the 19th healthiest state in the 2012 edition of America’s Health Rankings® by the United Health Foundation.
-This is the state's highest ranking since the study was first published in 1990.
+How healthy is it to live in Maryland?
+The state is ranked as the 24th healthiest state in the 2013 edition of America’s Health Rankings® by the United Health Foundation.
+That’s down four spots from the 2012 edition.

 State snapshot too large?
 Get county-by-county health rankings for Maryland, from the Robert Wood Johnson Foundation and the Population Health Institute at the University of Wisconsin.